deepanshs/mrsimulator/docs/introduction/fitting_example.rst

 Next, create a SignalProcessor object to apply the Fourier transform operation to the CSDM object ``exp_spectrum``.
-Note that with a correctly set time origin, the ``FFT`` operation automatically applies the appropriate first-order phase correction to the spectrum after performing the fast Fourier transform.
+Note that with a correctly set time origin, the :py:meth:`~mrsimulator.signal_processor.FFT` operation automatically applies the appropriate first-order phase correction to the spectrum after performing the fast Fourier transform.
 After performing the Fourier transform, convert the coordinate units of the CSDM dimension from frequency to a frequency ratio using the `to() <https://csdmpy.readthedocs.io/en/stable/api/Dimensions.html#csdmpy.Dimension.to>`_ method of the `Dimension
 <https://csdmpy.readthedocs.io/en/stable/api/Dimensions.html>`_ object.